-Changing Roma Identity: A New Kind of Double Identity and How We Can Model This Phenomenon
+Changing Roma Identity: A New Kind of Double Identity and How to Model it

 Authors